TamLucas/OOP_Machine_Class/README.md

 ## Contributions

-This project was developed by Tamires Lucas.
+This project was developed by Tamires Lucas as a final project in OOP class.